Checklist: Skills and Tools for Digitally Literate Teachers

 11. Knowledge of Chat Platforms

-As tools like Mystery Skype and Google Hangouts make their way into the classroom, knowing how to use such technologies is key, in that they open up a world of access and knowledge.
+As tools such as Google Hangouts make their way into the classroom, knowing how to use such technologies is key, in that they open up a world of access and knowledge.
 On these platforms, students can talk to experts around the world, take a virtual field trip, or even find an online mentor.
 Teacher literacy with these tools is becoming essential.

 12. Knowledge of PLN Platforms

 Having a Personal Learning Network (PLN) is key to learning, growing, and staying on top of the latest and greatest digital and pedagogical innovations.
 Twitter is particularly popular among teachers.
 Learning how to navigate this platform will open teachers up to a world of information and perspectives both within and outside of their subject areas.

 Educational technology is often powerful because of the precise data that it can provide on each student’s performance.
 Understanding this data will help digitally literate teachers differentiate their instruction and intervene with students who are struggling.

 A digitally literate teacher will use digital tools to connect and collaborate with other teachers, whether on their team or across the world, as they develop professionally and coordinate on projects.

 It’s great when a teacher comes to school with a deep familiarity of a particular platform, app or technology, especially if that teacher is willing to promote that technology to other teachers.
 It is not, however, essential, as a truly digitally literate teacher will be able to adapt to other technologies beyond their immediate expertise.

 Teachers who can code or work in HTML will have a leg up when it comes to developing their own classroom technology, as well as in teaching students directly about how to do these things.
 However, these skills are not necessary as long as teachers are literate enough to be able to talk about them in a cogent manner.

 Read the rest of the series about digital literacy for teachers.